 The climb and its grade can be followed on our YouTube video which uses Garmin Virb with grade and elevation overlays.

-Traffic and Roadway report: As of August, 2014, the roadway surface was very good, and, while there is no shoulder on this road, there is not a lot of traffic either - the road felt safe to ride.
+Traffic and Roadway Report: As of August 2014, the roadway surface was very good.
+While there is no shoulder on this road, there is not a lot of traffic either -- the road felt safe to ride.

 The blessed finish -- that is one TOUGH road bike climb. 👍👍

 Already have an account?